White window in a rustic wooden house overlooking the garden

 A solid-core Composite Door is generally considered the gold standard for residential security.
 Its dense timber core, combined with a GRP (Glass Reinforced Plastic) skin and multi-point locking system, makes it incredibly resistant to brute force attacks.

 Laminated glass has a plastic interlayer that holds the glass together even when shattered (like a car windscreen).
 This makes it very difficult to smash through.
-It is a requirement for Secured by Design External doors and is highly recommended for vulnerable ground-floor windows.
+It is a requirement for Secured by Design doors and is highly recommended for vulnerable ground-floor windows.

 Mark Pearce